The Mayor of Hell: Reception

 On July 1, 1933, The New York Times review praised the film, saying: “The Warner Brothers, who made "I Am a Fugitive From a Chain Gang," have very nearly produced its equal in "The Mayor of Hell,"...[they] have uncovered a stimulating subject in the dark hard places of a boys' reform school.
 If James Cagney's affection for Madge Evans is a definite encumbrance in the film, the impact of its mounting bitterness and resentment against the penal system at the reform school is not to be denied.
 The wild fury of the boys in the closing scenes becomes contagious.
 There only can be tears to meet that touching scene in which Johnny, the little consumptive, dies on his cot while the other lads stand silently around him....The story is badly balanced because of an obtrusive gangster element and it bulges here and there to make room for Madge Evans...
 But the power, the vigor, the surge and flow of real issues and important psychological problems make ‘The Mayor of Hell’ an interesting and stimulating drama almost in spite of itself.
 Dudley Digges gives a superb portrait of a sniveling, knee-bending, wantonly domineering office holder as the warden.
 Arthur Byron is wise and troubled as the judge of the children's court.
 Mr. Cagney fills the part of the reformed ward heeler with the gusto and swagger one expects of him.
 As the leader of the boy inmates, Frankie Darrow gives a hard-faced performance that is genuinely disturbing.
 He is a boy prematurely bitter and cynical, prematurely grown out of the ways of boyhood.
 An excellent diversity of types has been collected for the school's population, and the lads provide many anonymously touching moments.”

-Reviews

-David Cornelius of DVD Talk wrote: "To its credit, the film pushes to make several of its minority characters complex and intelligent, but still, an ugly stereotype is an ugly stereotype..."
-He believed that Cagney's performance and many of the others were "quite strong".
+David Cornelius of DVD Talk writes: "To its credit, the film pushes to make several of its minority characters complex and intelligent, but still, an ugly stereotype is an ugly stereotype..."
+He believes that Cagney's performance and many of the others are "quite strong".

-TimeOut wrote: "Cloud nine tosh from the days when Warner movies preached that delinquents were just good kids in need of a helping hand", but concluded that "Despite the risible script, Cagney is as watchable as ever, and Mayo directs sleekly."
+TimeOut writes: "Cloud nine tosh from the days when Warner movies preached that delinquents were just good kids in need of a helping hand", but concludes that "Despite the risible script, Cagney is as watchable as ever, and Mayo directs sleekly."